Azure/communication-ui-library-ios/docs/manual-installation.md

 - **Buildtime issue: 'unable to open file(...)' - 'Pods-AzureCommunicationUICalling.debug.xcconfig...'**

-    Navigate to the project `AzureCommunicationUICalling.xcodeproj`, delete the whole folder `Pods` with red name.
+    Navigate to the project `AzureCommunicationUICalling.xcodeproj` in Xcode, delete the whole folder `Pods` with red name.

 - **Buildtime issue: 'Framework not found Pods_AzureCommunicationUICalling.'**